-"You should have seen him.
-Seven feet tall, with this handshake that could crush concrete.
-He was being polite and everything, but I know he was thinking, I could squash you like a bug and don't you forget it."
+"You should have seen him," Sam said.
+"Seven feet tall, with this handshake that could crush concrete.
+The way he looked at me, it was like he could squash me like a bug, and I'd better not forget it."

 Gil burst out laughing.
 Sam joined in.
-The gray sky outside didn't look as hopeless anymore.
+The grey sky outside didn't look as hopeless anymore.
 A new voice came from the doorway.
 "It's good to hear somebody cheerful in here."

 Jonas Caruso stepped into the room.
 Sam felt his eyes fix on the joined hands on the bed.

 He resisted the urge to let go and push his chair back.